ZeroDay-Labz/thm-cooctus_corp/README.md

 ## Attack Chain

-1. **Reconnaissance** — Nmap identified a Windows DC hosting Microsoft IIS 10.0 alongside core AD services (DNS, Kerberos, LDAP, SMB, RDP, WinRM).
+1. **Reconnaissance:** Nmap identified a Windows DC hosting Microsoft IIS 10.0 alongside core AD services (DNS, Kerberos, LDAP, SMB, RDP, WinRM).
-2. **Web Enumeration** — `robots.txt` disclosed a backup file (`db-config.bak`) containing plaintext database credentials.
+2. **Web Enumeration:** `robots.txt` disclosed a backup file (`db-config.bak`) containing plaintext database credentials.
-3. **Initial Access** — An RDP login-screen "sticky note" leaked valid credentials for the `Visitor` account.
+3. **Initial Access:** An RDP login-screen "sticky note" leaked valid credentials for the `Visitor` account.
-4. **Foothold & Enumeration** — `Visitor` creds gave SMB share access (user flag) and authenticated LDAP enumeration.
+4. **Foothold & Enumeration:** `Visitor` creds gave SMB share access (user flag) and authenticated LDAP enumeration.
-5. **Kerberoasting** — The `password-reset` service account (registered SPN) was Kerberoasted and cracked offline against `rockyou.txt`.
+5. **Kerberoasting:** The `password-reset` service account (registered SPN) was Kerberoasted and cracked offline against `rockyou.txt`.
-6. **Privilege Escalation** — `password-reset` held Kerberos Constrained Delegation with Protocol Transition.
+6. **Privilege Escalation:** `password-reset` held Kerberos Constrained Delegation with Protocol Transition.
 S4U2Self / S4U2Proxy were abused to forge a service ticket impersonating the Domain Administrator.
-7. **Domain Dominance** — A DCSync attack extracted the Administrator NTLM hash, then Pass-the-Hash over WinRM yielded an interactive DA shell on the Domain Controller.
+7. **Domain Dominance:** A DCSync attack extracted the Administrator NTLM hash, then Pass-the-Hash over WinRM yielded an interactive DA shell on the Domain Controller.

+## The Backdoor Objective

+The room's core task is to find the persistence account "Crocc Crew" planted on the Domain Controller.
+Once Domain Admin was reached, enumerating the domain user base surfaced `admCroccCrew`, an account that stands out from the legitimate users by its `adm`-prefixed name and direct reference to the threat actor.
+That account is the real back door the engagement was tasked with finding.

 ## Techniques Demonstrated